-We make no distinction between ‘hand drawing’ and computer rendering skills – not only because both are of equal value in our view but because so many architectural depictions layer several techniques to produce the final image, making such distinctions meaningless.
+We make no distinction between ‘hand drawing’ and computer rendering skills.
+Both are of equal value and anyway, so many architectural depictions layer several techniques to produce the final image.
+All are welcome.

-- Student category: images made by those in architectural education or submitting images made when they were studying.
+Student category: images made by those in architectural education or who are submitting images made before fully qualified.

-- Practitioner category: images made by those fully qualified and working in practice, either for real-life projects or done to explore ideas and experiences.
+Practitioner category: images made by those fully qualified and working in practice, either for real-life projects or to explore ideas and experiences.

-Winning and commended entries will be published in the August issue of RIBAJ as well as exhibited at RIBA HQ.
+Winning and commended entries will be published in the August issue of RIBAJ as well as exhibited at the RIBA.

 We seek the best 2D representations of a building design or concept through visual means.
 They may be hand or digitally drawn, incorporating collage or any combination or overlay of methods.
 Video and straight photography excluded.

 Enter in either the student or practitioner category.
 The RIBA Journal reserves the right to reallocate to a different category if deemed necessary.
 Maximum of three images per entry, which can be from different projects, or all from the same project.
 Joint entries on which more than one person has worked are permissible.

 All entries must be uploaded via the link below.
 We cannot accept physical works.
 Images must be at 300dpi, file size maximum 25Mb.
 The work must have been produced within the three years up to the deadline of 23.59 on Monday 10 June, 2019, and must not previously have been entered for Eye Line.

 Name of the author(s) of the work.